New York City, NY

 Eric Blum’s work is psychological in nature.
 His paintings channel the sensation of seeing something from the corner of the eye that proves elusive – what Blum refers to as “the irretrievable glimpse” – and leads to uncertain and oddly poetic associations.
 The ambiguity of what is real, what is imagined, and what is desired is the space he seeks in his work.

-Born and raised in California and currently living in New York, he is a recipient of grants from the Pollack-Krasner Foundation and New York Foundation for the Arts and has exhibited widely throughout the United States.
-His work has been included in The Contemporary Art Center, Cincinnati, OH; Kresge Art Museum, MI; Knoxville Art Museum, TN; Montclair Art Museum, NJ; and Albright-Knox Gallery, NY.
+Born and raised in California and currently living in New York, Blum is a recipient of grants from the Pollack-Krasner Foundation and New York Foundation for the Arts and has exhibited widely throughout the United States.
+His work has been included in the Contemporary Art Center, Cincinnati, OH; Kresge Art Museum, MI; Knoxville Art Museum, TN; Montclair Art Museum, NJ; and Albright-Knox Gallery, NY.